Saxifrages are basal leaved plants with a tall leafless flower stalk. The Eastern Swamp Saxifrage is a native perennial herb.

 Below: 1st & 2nd photos - The flower stalk opens side branches and then the flowers open.
 The stalk has purple-tipped glandular hair.
 3rd photo - Seed heads form a dry capsule which opens when mature to release seeds via wind dispersion.

 Notes: Swamp Saxifrage is indigenous to the Garden area.
 Eloise Butler catalogued it on May 25, 1907.
+Martha Crone noted planting one plant in 1946.
 It has been on every Garden census since.
-Native to counties of Eastern and Central Minnesota roughly east of a diagonal line running from Mower in the SE to Hubbard and Beltrami in the NW.
-Absent in the Arrowhead.
+It is native to counties of Eastern and Central Minnesota roughly east of a diagonal line running from Mower in the SE to Hubbard and Beltrami in the NW; absent in the Arrowhead.
 In North America it is found in the NE Quadrant of states from MN, IA, MO on the west and then east to the coast, as far south as TN and NC; in Canada in Saskatchewan, Manitoba and Ontario.
 The plant is listed on the endangered or threatened list in IN, ME, RI and TN.
 There is no mention of this plant in folk or medicinal literature.
 There are 45 species of Micranthes in North America.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.